- 1 Ways to Resist

 New Mexico also does include LGBTQ+ people in its hate crime laws as a protected group and does have required reporting of hate crimes against LGBTQ+ people.

 New Mexico does not have anti-bullying laws including enumerated categories in law, enumerated model policy or cyberbullying.
-The state also does not require school suicide prevention policies and does not have laws promoting the inclusion of transgender youth in sports, laws protecting LGBTQ+ youth from conversion therapy, or laws addressing LGBTQ+ youth homelessness.
+The state also does not require school suicide prevention policies and does not have laws promoting the inclusion of transgender youth in sports or laws addressing LGBTQ+ youth homelessness.
 The state does not have LGBTQ+ inclusive juvenile justice policies and does not require LGBTQ+ inclusive sex education.
-The state does allow gender marker changes on drivers’ licenses, but not birth certificates, but has passed transgender exclusions in State Medicaid.
+In April 2017, New Mexico passed a law banning conversion therapy for minors.

 Health and safety laws